Welcome to Arcadia!

 In alphabetical order by first name

-Corvyn (they/them or she/her) is a performer, poet, playwright, and podcaster, based out of Chicago, Illinois.
+Corvyn (they/them) is a performer, poet, playwright, and podcaster, based out of Chicago, Illinois.
 She has recently appeared on the Unstaged podcast's production of R.U.R. as Mr. Alquist, and as Marius.

 Daniel is a gay nerd who is always looking forward to the next game he is playing.
 If he’s not watching Golden Girls, then he’s probably either reading about or playing some kind of game.
 Oh, and he also knits and dyes his own yarn.
 He can also be found as part of his own role playing group, The Order of the Amber Die.